uyjulian/iftlg/README.md

-# WebP Susie plugin
+# TLG Susie plugin

-This plugin allows reading of WebP images in Susie plugin-compatible image viewers.
+This plugin allows reading of TLG images in Susie plugin-compatible image viewers.

 ## Building

-After cloning submodules, a simple `make` will generate `ifwebp.spi`.
+After cloning submodules, a simple `make` will generate `iftlg.spi`.

 ## How to use